Kong/docs.konghq.com/app/_hub/kong-inc/canary/index.md

-The configuration item `upstream_fallback` uses [**Upstream Healthchecks**]({{page.kong_version}}/admin-api/#upstream-objects) to skip applying the canary upstream if it does not have at least one healthy target.
+The configuration item `upstream_fallback` uses [**Upstream Healthchecks**]({{page.kong_version}}/admin-api/#upstream-objects) to skip applying the Canary upstream if it does not have at least one healthy target.
 For this configuration to take effect, the following conditions must be met:

- - As this configuration relies on Kong's balancer (and healthchecks), the name specified in config.upstream_host must point to a valid Kong Upstream object
+ - As this configuration relies on Kong's balancer (and healthchecks), the name specified in `config.upstream_host` must point to a valid Kong Upstream object
  - [**Healthchecks**]({{page.kong_version}}/health-checks-circuit-breakers/) are
- enabled in the canary upstream - i.e., the upstream specified in `upstream_host` needs to have healthchecks enabled it.
+ enabled in the canary upstream, i.e., the upstream specified in `upstream_host` needs to have healthchecks enabled it.
 It works with both passive and active healthchecks.